 This phrase comes from the three following words:

-Ἀμὴν (see its form here) "Verily" is from amen, which is from the Hebrew, meaning "truly", "of a truth," and "so be it."
+Ἀμὴν (see its form here) "Verily" is from amen, which is the Aramaic or Hebrew, meaning "truly", "of a truth," and "so be it."
 As a metaphor, it means "faithful" and "firm."
-However, though amen is of Hebrew originally, it resembles a Greek word with a similar sound and meaning, the Greek word men, which is generally used to express certainty and, like amen, means "indeed", "certainly", "surely," and "truly."
+However, though amen is Hebrew , it resembles a Greek word with a similar sound and meaning.
+The Greek word men is generally used to express certainty and, like amen, means "indeed", "certainly", "surely," and "truly."
 This overlap between Greek and Hebrew is a coincidence, but the kind of one Christ would find entertaining.
+More entertaining is the "a" prefix is negative in Greek so adding it to the Greek men makes it seem like "untruly" or "uncertainly".
 It is also the infinitive form of the Greek word amao, which means specifically "to reap grain," and generally "to reap" or "to cut."
 Christ uses the idea of the harvest and reaping to describe his work in many passages, but he uses a different word, therizô, that gets translated as "reap", but that word means "summer work" referring generally.
 It is also the noun meaning "shovel" but that fact doesn't seem to the part of his wordplay.

 λέγω (1st sg pres ind act) "I say" is from lego means "pick up", "choose for oneself", "pick out," and "count," "recount", "tell over", "say", "speak", "teach", "mean", "boast of", "tell of", "recite," "nominate," and "command."

 Of these words, the only one whose meaning is simple is "you."
 In these "amen" phases, the "you" is virtually always shown in the plural because they are always addressed to either public crowds or the group of the apostles.